Battle of Vilnius (January 1919): The Polish capture of the city

 By the end of 1918, regular Polish Army units failed to reach Vilnius.
 The reason was the difficulties created by the Germans in the territory they occupied, separating Vilnius from Poland.
 Polish self-defence units in Vilnius, anticipating that the Germans would hand over Vilnius to the Bolsheviks on January 5, decided to independently take control of the city and remove German troops from it.
 On December 31, 1918, the commander of the Military District of Lithuania and Belarus, General Władysław Wejtko, issued a mobilization order in which he said:

-all Poles capable of arms, from the age of 17, immediately report to the recruitment office - Užupis (Zarzecze) 5, and all Lithuanians join the Lithuanian army.
+all Poles capable of arms, from the age of 17, immediately report to the recruitment office – Užupis (Zarzecze) 5, and all Lithuanians join the Lithuanian army.
 I leave it to Belarusians and Jews to choose the military formation they want to join.

 On the same day, the first fighting broke out in Vilnius.
-The 3rd Battalion captured the Vilnius Town Hall.
+The 3rd Bn. captured the Vilnius Town Hall.
 Skirmishes also took place in other parts of the city, in the area of the Gate of Dawn, where Polish soldiers began disarming German soldiers.
 As a result of the negotiations, the German command agreed to hand over part of the city to the Polish formations, while retaining control over the street Wielka Pohulanka (now Jono Basanavičiaus Street) and the Vilnius railway station.
 On January 1, 1919, the Polish-German demarcation line was established.
 On the same day, the Polish military commandant of Vilnius, General Adam Mokrzecki, who took power in the city, issued a proclamation to the inhabitants calling for order, and also:

 guaranteeing the security of life and property of all people residing in Vilnius, regardless of nationality, ensuring freedom of existence for political parties.

 The Lithuanian government limited itself to the symbolic gesture of hanging Lithuanian flag over the Vilnius Castle Hill, and then on January 1 it also evacuated with the Germans by train to Kaunas.
 The reason for the evacuation of the Lithuanian government was not only the approach of the Bolsheviks to the city but also the fear that after the Poles established themselves there, its further work would be very difficult or impossible.

 Władysław Dąbrowski became the actual commander of the Polish self-defence forces on his initiative and only later formally received this position from General Wejtka.
 The Germans decided to evacuate the city and did not resist the Polish forces.
-On the night of January 2-3, Polish scouts, railway workers and POW members took over the Vilnius railway station.
+On the night of January 2–3, Polish scouts, railway workers and POW members took over the Vilnius railway station.